NOETIC SELF-DETERMINATION

 If one is going to use an analytic method, one must begin by recognizing that there are different levels of analysis requiring different categories and concepts.
 Merely by breaking up a phenomenon, one may not necessarily understand it.
 The yogin, according to Patanjali, does the opposite.
 He meditates upon each object of concentration as a whole, becomes one with it, apprehending the Atma-Buddhi of that phenomenon through his own Atma-Buddhi.
 He draws meanings and produces effects that would never be accessible to the analytic methods of lower manas.
 Others, for example, may decompose sound into its component elements of vibration, yet fail to hear in them any harmony or special melody; they may talk glibly about motion and vibration, yet be deaf to the harmony produced through vibrations.
 A musically tone-deaf physicist may know quite a lot about the theory of sound and yet may lack the experience or ability to enjoy the experience of masters of music.
 Conversely, those who are masters of music, and who may know something about the analytic theory of sound, may know nothing about what the yogin knows who has gone beyond all audible sounds to the metaphysical meaning of vibrations.

 Thus there are levels upon levels of harmony within the cosmos spanning the great octave of Spirit-Matter.
 Gupta Vidya, which is always concerned with vibration and harmony, provides the only secure basis for acquiring the freedom to move from plane to plane of subjective and objective existence.
 The arcane standpoint is integrative, and always sees the One in the many.
 It develops the intuitive faculty which detects what is in common to a class of objects, and at the same time, in the light of that commonality, it enjoys what is unique to each object.
-It is this powerful faculty of that the theurgist perfects.
+It is this powerful faculty of mind that the theurgist perfects.
 Through it, he quickly moves away from the phenomenal and even from manifest notions of harmony.
 And through noetic understanding he can experience the inaudible harmony and intangible resonances that exist in all manifestation.
 A person attentive to the great tone throughout Nature will readily appreciate the music of the spheres.
 Such a person can hear the sound produced by breath, not only in animals and human beings, but also in stars and planets.
 Such a hierophant becomes a Walker of the Skies, a Master of Compassion, in whom the power of the Great Breath has become liberated.
 All ordered Nature resonates and responds to the Word and Voice of such a hierophant, who lives and breathes in That which breathes beyond the cosmos, breathless.

 Hermes, January 1987